css-hooks/css-hooks/docs/configuration/index.md

 ---
 title: Configuration
-description: Define the selectors and at-rules available to your style props.
+description: Defining the selectors and at-rules available to your style props
 order: 4
 ---